muratk5n/thirdwave/en/index.md

 ---

-Peter Thiel banked there?
+Peter Thiel banked there.
 Did you create a bank run, Focker?

 ---